Holy Grail, King Arthur, and Templars

 we are fishers of men ) had received a deadly wound to the genitals (meaning he no longer was vital nor reproducing as

-King of Kings)) and though he and his household was served by the Grail, no one was allowed to ask the
+directed by the King of Kings)) and though he and his household was served by the Grail, no one was allowed to ask the

 Fisher King any questions.
 Anyway, poor Percival was invited to the banquet hall where he witnessed all these things